ys/ys.github.com/_posts/2013-09-27-it-behaves-like-a-blog-post.markdown

 This one take a parameter for all actions in the controller we want to test.

 {% highlight ruby %}
-shared_examples "an admin controller" do |actions|
+shared_examples 'an admin controller' do |actions|
-  context "as a regular user" do
+  context 'as a regular user' do
     actions.each_pair do |action, info|
       specify "I should be denied access to ##{action}" do controller.set_current_user(double(admin?: false, id: 1, authenticated?: true))